 - Selected jury for plaintiffs in class action case against employer who settled with defendants during trial for over $1.5 million in breach of fiduciary duty/fraud case.

+In 2019, Amy was awarded the Alumna of Distinction from the LSU College of Human Sciences and Education.
 In 2005, Amy was named to Baton Rouge Business Report’s “Top Forty Under 40” for her successes in her practice and her commitment to the professional and community scene in Baton Rouge.
 Amy is an alumnus of the Baton Rouge Chamber of Commerce’s Leadership Baton Rouge class.

 Amy received her J.D. in 1997 from Paul M. Hebert Law Center at Louisiana State University where she was the winner of the Tullis Moot Court Competition and was admitted into the Law Center’s Hall of Fame.
+Amy was named an LSU College of Human Sciences & Education Alumna of Distinction in 2019.

 Articles and Publications